AndrewBrehmAtDialexa/MVVMExample/README.md

 ## Snapshot quality of life additions
 * BaseSnapshotTest > `takeSnapshot(for:)` has a few arguments that can be overriden.
 Two have been added that go beyond the SnapshotTesting `verifySnapshot` method
-  * addToNavigationView: Adds your testing view to a UINavigationController as the SECOND viewcontroller.
+  * `addToNavigationView`: Adds your testing view to a UINavigationController as the SECOND viewcontroller.
 This allows you to see:
     * `.navigationTitle()` attribute set on the view
     * Back button placement
     * Any `UINavigationBar.appearance()` settings (see [MVVMExampleApp](Shared/MVVMExampleApp.swift))
     * Example taken from [MovieSearchScreenSnapshotTest](MVVMExampleSnapshotTests/__Snapshots__/MovieSearchScreenSnapshotTest/testListWithMovies.iPhoneSe.png)
     * <img src="ReadMeImages/snapshotNavigationBar.jpg" width="500">
-  * clipToComponent: Reduces the size of the snapshot to fit the actual component
+  * `clipToComponent`: Reduces the size of the snapshot to fit the actual component
     * Reduces the overal filesize and contains the component to its size as it is loaded in the dictated screen size
     * Example taken from [MovieListCellSnapshotTest](MVVMExampleSnapshotTests/__Snapshots__/MovieListCellSnapshotTest/testMovieListCell.iPhoneSe.png)
     * <img src="ReadMeImages/componentClipping.jpg" width="400">